How to Fix Error 0x80070070

 Clearing the Prefetch Folder

-Note: Deleting prefetch files is safe and can free up space, though it may slightly slow down the first launch of applications as Windows rebuilds these files.
+Note: Deleting prefetch files is safe and frees up space.
+However, it might make applications open a little slower the first time as Windows rebuilds these files.

 Solution 4: Uninstall Unnecessary Applications

-Large applications, games, and programs you no longer use can consume significant disk space.
-Removing these is one of the most effective ways to free up space.
+Big apps, games, and programs you don't use anymore can take up a lot of space.
+Removing them is one of the best ways to free up room.

 Identifying Space-Consuming Applications